USS Wahoo (SS-238): Fourth patrol, February – April 1943

 Wahoo then patrolled off the Korean coast, just south of Chinnampo.
 On 21 March, she sighted a large freighter identified as Hozen Maru.
 She launched three torpedoes; the third hit the target amidships.
-She went down by the bow, sinking in four minutes, leaving approximately 33 survivors clinging to the debris.
+She went down by the bow, sinking in four minutes, leaving about 33 survivors clinging to the debris.

 Four hours later, Wahoo sighted the freighter Nittsu Maru.
 The submarine fired a spread of three torpedoes; two hit, one under the bridge and the other under the mainmast.
 The ship went down in three minutes.
 Wahoo surfaced and ran over one of the lifeboats, knocking the survivors into the frigid waters.
 A deck gun was used to kill the swimmers.
 Four survivors ignored all efforts to rescue them.
 After collecting a few souvenirs from the scattered wreckage, Wahoo commenced a surfaced patrol, heading for Shantung Promontory.
 On 22 March, the submarine headed for the Laotiehshan Promontory, close to Port Arthur.

 The following day, as Wahoo patrolled Laotiehshan Channel (also known as "Sampan Alley"), she found herself surrounded by targets.
-Wahoo sighted a medium-size ship, apparently a freighter, the collier Katyosan Maru, and launched one torpedo.
+Wahoo sighted a medium-sized ship, apparently a freighter, the collier Katyosan Maru, and launched one torpedo.
 This hit the target just under her bridge, immediately enveloping the target in a screen of coal dust.
 The maru settled fast and slowed down, vanishing in 13 minutes.

 Wahoo set course for a point to the northeast of Round Island, in Korea Bay, 50 km southeast of Dairen.
 In the vicinity of the approaches to this port, the deepest water is about 300 ft, with an average depth of only 120 ft.

 At 12:47 on 24 March, Wahoo sighted smoke and began to make her approach.
-At 19:49, she fired a spread of three torpedoes at a large tanker (identified as Takaosan Maru) which was fully loaded with fuel oil.
+At 19:49, she fired a spread of three torpedoes at a large tanker (identified as Takaosan Maru), which was fully loaded with fuel oil.
 The first two torpedoes exploded prematurely, and the third one missed.
-Wahoo fired a fourth torpedo which also missed.
+Wahoo fired a fourth torpedo, which also missed.
 The target commenced firing deck guns at the American warship.
 The submarine surfaced after 14 minutes of ducking shots, gained position ahead, and dove.
 She fired another three-torpedo spread.
 One hit the engine room and sank the ship in four minutes.

 The next day, Wahoo sighted the freighter Satsuki Maru.
 She launched two torpedoes; when both exploded prematurely, Wahoo "battle surfaced" to use her deck guns.
 She closed the target, raked her with 20 mm shells and struck her with almost 90 rounds of four-inch shells.
 The target caught fire in several places and sank in about one hour.